dcunited001/dcunited001.github.io/_drafts/_ideas.md

             fisher price my first "project rehabilitation force" camp.

+#### (In Defense of Chaotic Good)

+- actually transition into a discussion on chaotic good...
+  - always question everything
+- "chaotic good" is generally disruptive
+  - how can something that rejects order lead to goodness
+    - when protection of belief/values systems, virtues, justice and the rule of law requires a strong rule of law in itself?
+  - for order in social systems, etc: when can strong order be known to stand for good? and when can such an order be known/demonstrated to stand simply for itself?

+- generally testing the ability, power, intent and beliefs of those in power. how?
+  - by questioning/testing authority.
+  - by compelling people to act when needed.
+  - by directing attention to issues/problems where needed.

 ### Philosophy

 - the phobia paradox: an irrational fear of not having any phobias